Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 The planet habitability prediction task considered in this work is formulated as a highly imbalanced binary classification problem, with potentially habitable planets constituting a small minority of the overall sample.
 As a consequence, standard accuracy alone is not a meaningful indicator of model performance, since a trivial classifier predicting all planets as non-habitable would achieve a deceptively high accuracy.
 Instead, a set of complementary evaluation metrics \citep{Acquaviva2023} was employed to assess different aspects of classifier behavior, with particular emphasis on sensitivity to the minority class.

 Recall, also referred to as sensitivity or true positive rate, is defined as

 where TP and FN denote the number of true positives and false negatives, respectively.
-Recall quantifies the fraction of truly potentially habitable planets that are correctly identified by the model.
+Recall quantifies the fraction of planets labeled as potentially habitable that are correctly identified by the model.
 In the present context, recall is of primary importance, as failing to identify a potentially habitable planet represents a more severe error than incorrectly flagging a non-habitable one.
 Precision measures the reliability of positive predictions and is given by

 where FP denotes the number of false positives.
 Precision complements recall by indicating the degree of contamination in the set of planets predicted as potentially habitable.
 The F1-score is defined as the harmonic mean of precision and recall,